jundalisay/superb/content/en/research/ranald/hands/chapter-23.md

+---
+heading: Chapter 23
+title: "Notable Hands"
+weight: 52
+author: Ranald
+image: "/covers/hands.png"
+description: ""
+---

 In the following pages you will find the hands and analyses of ten world famous personages outstanding in different lines of en- deavor.
 Observe the various signs and lines in their hands that in- dicate their fame and success.

-THE HAND OF FRANKLIN DELANO ROOSEVELT pure spatulate is almost
+## THE HAND OF FRANKLIN DELANO ROOSEVELT

+pure spatulate
+is
+almost